 Set up security

-This topic lists a sequence of tasks you typically follow when setting up your initial security in Deployment Automation.
-Then you administer each security area as needed.
+This topic describes a typical sequence of tasks to set up your initial security in Deployment Automation.
+Then you manage each security area as needed.

 To set up security, perform these tasks in order:

 Create roles and define permissions for the various product areas.
 For most evaluations, the default roles should be adequate.

 Authorization realms are used by authentication realms to associate users with groups and to determine user access.

 Set default permissions by product area.
 You can set default permissions for all users or by group.

 The authentication realm is used to determine a user's identity within an authorization realm.
 Add users to appropriate authentication realms.
 If you configured more than one realm, user authentication is determined according to the hierarchy of realms defined in the Authentication pane.
 When a user attempts to log in, all realms are polled for matching credentials.

 Add members to groups.
 Users who are members of a specific group inherit the group' permissions.

 To further refine the permissions by role, you can give groups and users role membership as follows: